Tricks to Banish Boo-Boos and Pain

 These tips will take the fright out of managing pain!

-Stop the Sting
+1. Stop the sting

 Buzzy® is a handheld vibrating device that can be used as a method of pain relief and distraction for injections or painful procedures.
 It uses vibration to help block pain and sharp sensations on the arm.
 Buzzy has been shown to decrease needle pain by 50-80% and when added to distraction, it can reduce pain by 88%.